(Purpose and basis for adoption)

 "Compensation" as used in the preceding two paragraphs includes cash compensation, stock options, profit sharing and stock ownership, retirement benefits or severance pay, allowances or stipends of any kind, and other substantive incentive measures.
 Its scope shall be consistent with the compensation for directors, supervisors, and managerial officers as set out in the Regulations Governing Information to be Published in Annual Reports of Public Companies.

 If the decision-making and handling of any matter relating to the remuneration of directors and managerial officers of a subsidiary is delegated to the subsidiary but requires ratification by the board of directors of this Corporation, the Committee shall be asked to make recommendations before the matter is submitted to the board of directors for deliberation.

 Meetings of the Committee shall be held at least ______times a year.
 In convening a meeting of the Committee, a notice setting forth the subjects to be discussed at the meeting shall be given to each member at least 7 days in advance.
 In emergency circumstances, however, the meeting may be convened on shorter notice.

-Among the Committee members there are _____ independent directors.
-One of the independent directors shall be elected by all members the Committee as the convener and meeting chair.
+One of the independent directors shall be elected by all members of the Committee as the convener and meeting chair.
 If the convener takes leave or is unable to convene a meeting for any reason, the convener shall appoint another independent director on the Committee to act in his or her place.
 If there is no other independent director on the Committee, the convener shall appoint another Committee member to act on his or her behalf.
 If the convener does not make such an appointment, a member of the Committee shall be elected by and from among the other members on the Committee to serve as convener.